 We work quickly to identify and address gaps in learning and closely monitor the impact that the pandemic and resulting recession has had on the mental health and well-being of individual pupils.
-Over the past twelve months, we have seen a significant rise in the number of pupils who need additional support for their MHW, particularly in KS2.
+Over the past two years, we have seen a significant rise in the number of pupils who need additional support for their MHW, particularly in KS2.
 We also notice that our younger pupils need support in making positive relationships and making meaningful friendships.
-Our families followed lockdown rules and kept themselves isolated.
-We fear that we are now seeing the legacy of this.
 A considerable amount of time and effort has gone into seeking remedies including team building activities, increased extra-curricular activities, enrichment activities and development of forest school.
-We have also appointed a school ELSA (Emotional Literacy Assistant) and a Pastoral Leader (our newly appointed AHT).
+We have a dedicated school ELSA (Emotional Literacy Assistant) and are in the process of training a second.
 We have also seen a significant increase in the number of parents who are suffering from stress-related illness and poor mental health.
-We have had to upskill quickly and we are proud of the progress that we have made and the skills that we have developed.
-Feedback from parents is extremely positive and illustrates the faith that our parents have in the leadership and management of the school (see parent questionnaire)
+Feedback from parents is extremely positive and illustrates the faith that our parents have in the leadership and management of the school and the support that is put in place.